Most Small Businesses Never Sell

 Separate personal finances first, and do it for real: dedicated business accounts, payroll for the owner instead of ad hoc draws from the till, a business credit card instead of the owner’s Amex running through the P&L. A bank underwriting an SBA loan wants twelve clean trailing months, and books where the owner’s personal life isn’t tangled up in the business’s.

-Once the books are clean, do the add-back math honestly.
-SDE starts from pre-tax profit and adds back the owner’s salary, personal expenses run through the business, and one-time costs.
-A new owner will pay themselves differently and won’t have last year’s roof repair to deal with.
-But get the phantom items too.
-If the owner also owns the building and charges below-market rent (or no rent) a buyer doesn’t inherit that discount.
+Once the books are clean, do the add-back math honestly, and don’t stop at the owner’s salary and personal expenses.
+Get the phantom items too.
+If the owner also owns the building and charges below-market rent (or no rent), a buyer doesn’t inherit that discount.
 Same logic applies to relationships: if half the client list only sticks around because they’ve personally known the owner for fifteen years, that’s not transferable value, and pretending otherwise just sets a buyer up to fail.

 The single highest-leverage move a seller can make before listing, and increasingly a standard expectation even for SBA deals, is commissioning a sell-side quality of earnings report.
 It’s an independent look at the same numbers a buyer’s diligence team would produce anyway, except it happens on the seller’s timeline instead of the buyer’s, and the ugly surprises get found and explained before an LOI gets signed instead of after.
 A credible QoE report also gives a serious buyer something to start from instead of starting from zero, which will get you a lot closer to closing the deal.